The Nursing Home Law Center is committed to providing the legal resources necessary to hold negligent facilities accountable.

 Sepsis

 Sepsis is an extreme response by the body’s immune system.
 The more serious the infection, the harder the body must fight to defeat it.
-Essentially, the processes that are designed to fight the infection turn on the body instead, negatively affecting organs and other systems.
+Essentially, the processes that are designed to fight the bacterial infection turn on the body instead, negatively affecting organs and other systems.
 This can lead to death.

 Organ Failure